12 Best Portable Generators of 2026, Lab-Tested and Reviewed

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-If your power goes out, a portable generator is a great way to run not only household essentials like lights and refrigerators but also lifesaving medical equipment, as well as electronic gear—like computers, phones, and routers—that helps you stay in touch with the outside world.
+Winter storms can knock out power for days at a time.
+A portable generator is a great way to run not only household essentials like lights and refrigerators but also lifesaving medical equipment and electronic gear—computers, phones, routers—that help you stay in touch.

 - Best Generators for: Powering a Home Small Houses, Boats, and RVs Camping and Tailgating